 When asked whether workers should have the right to vote on whether they wish to belong to a union?
 84% said yes.
 When asked what is the fairest way to decide on a union - card check or a government supervised election?
 53% said a government supervised election.
 When asked whether the current secret-ballot process is fair?
 71% said it was.
 When asked whether they agreed that stronger laws are needed to protect the existing secret-ballot election process and to make sure workers can make their decisions about union membership in private, without the union, their employer or anyone else knowing how they vote?
 63% said yes.
 When asked whether Congress should keep the existing secret-ballot election process for union membership, or whether Congress should replace it with another process that is less private?
 78% said Congress should keep the secret-ballot election.
 When asked what percentage of workers should have to vote for a union before that union represents all the workers?
 51% said two-thirds and only 27% said at least half.

 Some critics of the NLRA have said it should be amended.
 If they are right, this would be a job for Congress, not the State legislature.
-At a time when Connecticut businesses are being faced with unprecedented competition nationally and globally, it is simply the wrong time for Connecticut to send an anti-business message that would, with virtual certainty, lead to a loss of jobs.

 Thank you for your consideration.